 In some places around the world, languages are in danger because of administrative policies and police action.
-Even where legistlation purports to protect heritage languages, however, languages may be in decline because of subtle, but equally hostile language policy.
+Even where legislation purports to protect heritage languages, however, such languages may be in decline because of subtle, but equally hostile language policy.
 In this post, I want to focus mostly on the latter, and try to raise awareness of how ingrained beliefs, attitudes and practices of linguistic majorities can contribute to language repression.
 To do this, I will highlight a couple of examples of what I believe to be repressive language practices.

 What is language policy?

 Before moving onto the examples, there’s one important point to make: In the context of this post, language policy does not mean only top-down legislative measures intended to regulate language activity.
 Following Bernard Spolsky, a linguist whose word defined language policy, I hold that such measures (or ‘language management’) are just one component of policy; other components include internalised beliefs about language (or ‘language ideology’) and language practices.
 With regard to the latter, Spolsky notes:

 The real language policy of a community is more likely to be found in its practices than in its management.Bernard Spolsky (2004: 222)

 That is to say, overt attempts to regulate language, such as the war of the Académie Française against English, are only one of the factors that shape the linguistic ecology of a community.
 Actual practices by language users are just as important in determining the status of each language, and the space that where such a language is legitimated.
 Examples of such practices include cases when a company imposes an English-only regulation at the workplace (link no longer active), or when a supermarket clerk in the UK refuses to recognise a prescription because it is in Welsh.
 The following examples demonstrate how such practices operate.